LeidenHuman/LeidenHuman.github.io/_members/Matthew-sung.md

 priority: staff
 ---

-My main research interest is on general dialectology, the study of geographical variation of language.
-I am interested in questions like "do dialect boundaries exists?" and "how did a specific linguistic feature spread from one place to another?".
-I am also interested in exploring the dialect variation of tones.
-How do dialects differ on the tonal level?
-Do we find a dialect continuum with tones?
-These are all questions that I would like to explore further.

-I will specifically look at Yue (粵語) as a case study in my PhD project and on top of addressing the dialectological issues above, I will revisit the topic of dialect classification for Yue.
+My PhD project involves using computational methods and cartographic techniques to explore, visualise and analyse dialectal variation.

+The primary focus of my project is to develop a tone distance metric which allows dialectologists to calculate dialect distances on the tonal level.
+In addition, I will address dialectological questions such as "do dialect boundaries exist?" and "what are transition dialects like?" for both tonal and segmental levels, using Yue as my case study.
+To address these questions, I look at 100+ dialects, and the findings are aimed to be non-language-specific, while the methods are aimed to be applicable cross-linguistically.

+The language-specific component of my project is to revisit the classification of Yue dialects (internal classification within Yue, and the Yue-Pinghua dichotomy).

 ## Fields of interest
 - General Dialectology